The Chequer Board: Cultural background

 And one by one back in the Closet lays.

+The initial idea for The Chequer Board came about when Shute came across the book A Rising Wind (1945) by the American civil rights campaigner Walter White.
+Shute contacted White and a correspondence developed.

-Shute began writing The Chequer Board September 1945 and completed it February 1946.
-The portions of the book that take place in Burma were based on his own experiences there during World War II.
+The portions of the book that take place in Burma were based on Shute's own experiences there during World War II.
 From the dust-jacket: "It was very difficult to feel these cultured brown girls, all speaking excellent English...were really any different from the girls at home."
 He also noted during the war the "popularity of American Negroes in England and the superior quality of the Burmese people", both of which are central to the book's story.

-Reception
+Shute drew on the outbreak of racial violence in 1943 involving American soldiers stationed in the village of Bamber Bridge, Lancashire, in Northern England.

 Shute was concerned that sales of the book in the United States would be reduced because of the book's open-minded handling of racial issues; as it turned out, sales soared.
 Shute and his wife travelled around the U.S. on Greyhound buses to "get in touch with the man on the street," finding the experience refreshing.
 Afterwards he wrote "Sincerity is the first attribute for making money in the business of writing novels."